coder/coder/docs/faqs.md

 The Coder plugin will appear in the Gateway UI when opened.

-Selecting the most suitable template depends on how the deployment manages Jetbrains IDE versions.
+Selecting the most suitable template depends on how the deployment manages JetBrains IDE versions.
 If downloading from [jetbrains.com](https://www.jetbrains.com/remote-development/gateway/) is acceptable, see the example templates below which specifies the product code, IDE version and build number in the `coder_app` resource.
 This will present an